 They are rich in fibre, vitamins and minerals; personally I am less fond of those that are earthy in colour .

-It grows on a small bush, but you will probably never see it growing.
+It grows on a small bush, but you will probably never see them in a field.
 Quite soon our kids won’t even know that milk comes from a cow.

 Generally Western society eats too much animal protein which is associated with a host of diseases, including breast cancer.
-However, vegetable sources are much safer, and legumes make up the best source; lentils, peas and beans.
+However, vegetable sources are much safer, and legumes make up the best; lentils, peas and and many varieties of beans.

 There are a variety of weight loss fads associated with high protein powders and foods.
 Avoid them at all costs.
 In general, all of these dietary fads are ineffective in the long run.
-Want to lose weight permanently?
+Do you want to lose weight permanently?
 Rather just think about eating more salad and fruit, more legumes, cutting out all the refined carbohydrate like white rice, exercise more, and stop fussing about your weight.
 Slowly but surely and, what's more important, healthily, it will come off; do it.

 I have to say that the Banting diet does have some merit; you don't constantly feel hungry and healthy fats are not the great enemy.
-However they are obsessed with being close to zero starches, attempting to bring you near to ketosis; they may be important if you are diabetic or insulin resistant but, for the rest of us who want to shed a few pounds the healthy carbohydrates like lentil protein, peas and butternut are frowned upon despite their very low glycemic index; they aren't fattening; it's refined carbohydrates in the main that make us fat.
+However they are obsessed with having close to zero starches, attempting to bring you near to ketosis; they may be important if you are diabetic or insulin resistant but, for the rest of us who want to shed a few pounds the healthy carbohydrates like lentil protein, peas and butternut are frowned upon despite their very low glycemic index; but they aren't fattening; it's refined carbohydrates in the main that make us fat.